uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 | Trust Protocol    | **MAY**  | **MUST** | **MUST** |

 ## Issuer & Verifier Identification
-Issuers and Verifiers use [DID:TDW](https://identity.foundation/trustdidweb/) version 0.3 as identifiers.
+Issuers and verifiers use [DID:TDW](https://identity.foundation/trustdidweb/) version 0.3 as identifiers.

 ### DID:TDW/DID:WEBVH
 Implementations of this profile: